run-llama/llama-hub/llama_hub/llama_packs/llama_guard_moderator/README.md

 # Llama Guard Moderator Pack

 This pack is to utilize [Llama Guard](https://huggingface.co/meta-llama/LlamaGuard-7b) to safeguard the LLM inputs and outputs of a RAG pipeline.
-Llama Guard is an input/output safeguard model.
+Llama Guard is an input-output safeguard model.
 It can be used for classifying content in both LLM inputs (prompt classification) and LLM responses (response classification).
 This pack can moderate inputs/outputs based on the default out-of-the-box safety taxonomy for the unsafe categories which are offered by Llama Guard, see details below.
-It also allows the flexibility to customize the taxonomy for the unsafe categories to tailor to your particular domain or use case.
+It also allows the flexibility to customize the taxonomy for the unsafe categories to tailor to your particular requirements, see sample usage scenarios 3 and 4 below.

 Llama Guard safety taxonomy: